seantempesta/re-natal/README.md

 ## Dependencies
-As Natal is the orchestration of many individual tools, there are quite a few dependencies.
+As Re-Natal is the orchestration of many individual tools, there are quite a few dependencies.
 If you've previously done React Native or Clojure development, you should hopefully have most installed already.
 Platform dependencies are listed under their respective tools.